5th Light Horse Regiment (Australia)

+History

 Formation

 The 5th Light Horse Regiment was raised in September 1914 as part of the all volunteer Australian Imperial Force, at Brisbane from volunteers from Queensland, and was assigned to the 2nd Light Horse Brigade.
 Light horse regiments normally comprised twenty-five officers and 497 other ranks serving in three squadrons, each of six troops.
 Each troop was divided into eight sections, of four men each.
 In action one man of each section, was nominated as a horse holder reducing the regiment's rifle strength by a quarter.

 All Australian Light Horse regiments used cavalry unit designations, but were mounted infantry, and mounted exclusively on the Australian Waler horse.

-Operational history

 Gallipoli

 On 21 December 1914, the 5th Light Horse Regiment left Sydney for Egypt, arriving on 1 February 1915.
 When the Australian infantry units were dispatched to Gallipoli, it was thought the terrain was unsuitable for mounted troops, and the light horse regiments remained in Egypt.
 However, heavy casualties amongst the Australian infantry resulted in the deployment of the 2nd Light Horse Brigade as dismounted reinforcements in May 1915.
 On arrival, the regiment was attached to the 1st Division, who by this stage of the campaign were fighting a defensive battle around the beachhead that had been established around Anzac Cove.
 The regiment was involved in several small-scale attacks.
 Its commanding officer, Lieutenant Colonel Hubert Harris was killed in action on 31 July 1915.
 The regiment was withdrawn in December 1915 as part of the Allied evacuation from the Gallipoli Peninsula.